crmoorhead/Data-Augmentation/README.md

 Examples of this output for given inputs are given later.

+### Defining Input Transformations

 For the input, we define a dictionary consisting of an entry for each transformation possible with one extra optional entry "probs" that we can assign explcit probabilities to the the transformations.
-If the "None" transformation is not specified, then it will be implemented in the output of the function, so if one wants the input to always be different from the output, then it should be specified and assigned a probability of zero in thr "probs" keyword argument.
+If the "None" transformation is not specified, then it will be implemented in the output of the function, so if one wants the input to always be different from the output, then it should be specified and assigned a probability of zero in the "probs" keyword argument.
 If no probabilities are specified for the transformations, they will be automatically assigned an equal probability of occurring, including the "None" transformation.

 The following is an example of a fully defined augmentation policy for five transformations: